gdm85/tenku/docker/gitian-bitcoin-host/README.md

 Afterwards you can create the *gdm85/gitian-bitcoin-host* image by running [scripts/create-gitian-bitcoin-host.sh](../scripts/create-gitian-bitcoin-host.sh).

-NOTE: this image currently supports only building of bitcoin 0.9.1, but it can be easily adapted to build other versions.
+**NOTE:** this image currently supports only building of bitcoin 0.9.1, but it can be easily adapted to build other versions.
 You can submit the source lists for other versions as a patch or pull request, see directory [input-sources/](input-sources/) for currently available versions.

-Do not forget to read also the [Preamble here](../gitian-host/README.md#preamble] to correctly use Gitian builder and these provided scripts.
+Do not forget to read also the [Preamble here](../gitian-host/README.md#preamble) to correctly use Gitian builder and these provided scripts.

 Spawning a container
 --------------------